devonzuegel/fiesta/README.md

 ```
 ### IBM Model 1
 IBM Model 1 is an **expectation-maximization statistical alignment algorithm**.
 Given known pairings of Spanish and English sentences, it generates a matrix of probabilities whose rows correspond to the Spanish vocabulary and columns correspond to the English vocabulary.
 The value at any given cell in the matrix represents the probability that those two words have co-occurred within translations of each other.
 This table is then used to estimate a model for future translations.
-In short, IBM Model 1 looks for the most likely English word for a Spanish word (e.g. "dog") based off our knowledge of co-occurrences within sentences.
+In short, IBM Model 1 looks for the most likely English word for a Spanish word (e.g. “dog”) based off our knowledge of co-occurrences within sentences.
 As such, if there are no translations of a given Spanish word `s` that contain a given English word `e`, the value of the cell at the corresponding row and column will be `0`.
 The algorithm requires 3 components:
 - a language model to compute `P(E)` (the prior)
 - a translation model to compute `P(S|E)` (the probability that a Spanish word `s` translates to an English word `e`)